postgresml/postgresml/pgml-docs/docs/guides/real_data.md

 PUBLICATION all_tables;
 ```

 As soon as you run this, logical replication will begin.
 It will start by copying all the data from your production database into PostgresML.
-That will take a while, depending on how big is your database and how fast the hardware and the network connection is.
+That will take a while, depending on database size, network connection and hardware performance.
 Each table will be copied individually and the process is parallelized.

 Once the copy is complete, logical replication will synchronize and will replicate the data from your production database into PostgresML in real-time.